What is Presbyopia?

 Text Alerts: Opt-in for timely notifications and exclusive deals delivered to your mobile device.

-*Checking this box is my consent to receive phone calls, text messages and emails from The Eye Institute of Utah.
-I understand that this consent is not a condition of purchasing any goods or services, I can opt out at any time, message/data rates may apply, and opting-in includes acceptance of the Privacy Policy.
-Communications through our website or via email are not encrypted and are not necessarily secure.
+By submitting this form you consent to receive phone calls, text messages and emails from The Eye Institute of Utah.
+It is not a condition of purchasing any goods or services.
+You can opt out at any time, message/data rates may apply, and opting-in includes acceptance of the Privacy Policy and Terms of Use.
+Communications through this website or via email are not encrypted and are not necessarily secure.
 Use of the internet or email is for your convenience only, and by using them, you assume the risk of unauthorized use.

 terms